pyeventsourcing/eventsourcing/docs/topics/infrastructure.rst

 SQLAlchemy
 ----------

-To run the examples below, please install the library with the 'sqlalchemy' option.
+To run the example below, please install the library with the 'sqlalchemy' option.

 .. code::